Drovosek01/adobe-packager/README.md

 - [ ] Find the difference between xml v5 and v4
 - [ ] Refactoring the script - split it into different files
 - [ ] Make the script fully or partially cross-platform
+- [ ] Make it possible to download all the language packs and select the language of the program during installation
 - [ ] Make interactive examples of requests for downloading an xml file in the browser

 P.S.